sereogga/sereogga/README.md

 - 👋 Hi, I’m Sergio
 - 👀 I’m interested in Web Development
 - 🙌 Finished Le Wagon Bootcamp (full-stack)
-- 🌱 I’m currently learning React/React Native
+- 🌱 I’m currently learning React

 <!---
 sereogga/sereogga is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.